-The Frame Type Filter process filters the ETH_CI depending on the value of the MI_frametype_Config input parameter.
-The detail of this process is described in clause 9.3.3.2.
+The frame type filter process filters the ETH_CI depending on the value of the MI_frametype_Config input parameter.
+The details of this process is described in clause 9.3.3.2.

-The VLAN Tag process inspects the incoming D signal.
+The VLAN tag process inspects the incoming D signal.
 The detail of this process is described in clause 9.3.3.1.

-DE Selector process:
+DE selector process

 This process forwards the incoming DE signal.
-If there is no incoming DE signal present, it generates a DE signal with value drop ineligible.
+If there is no incoming DE signal present, it generates a DE signal with the value drop ineligible.

-P Selector process:
+P selector process

-This process forwards the P signal coming from the VLAN Tag process.
+This process forwards the P signal coming from the VLAN tag process.
 If this signal is not present, the P signal coming from the OAM MEL process is forwarded.

-P Regenerate process:
+P regeneration process